↑ Like this article? Support us with a single click of the AD

-Located at Point Henry, Fort Henry was built by the British during the War of 1812.
-Fearing Americans would target the Point because it would cut off trade along the St. Lawrence River between the north and south.
+Located at Point Henry.
+Fort Henry was built by the British during the War of 1812.
+Fearing Americans targeted the Point, to cut off trade along the St. Lawrence River.
 Kingston stands in the middle.

 The present buildings at Fort Henry were rebuilt in 1832.
 Larger than the original structure which stood as advanced options were created just in case the Americans attacked again.
 Some more updates done in the 1930’s (at the same time as Fort George in Niagara-on-the-Lake)

 Many soldiers once stationed at Fort Henry have never left.

 One soldier was John ‘Gunner’ Smith, a rifleman who lived and worked at Fort Henry.
 He died when his gun malfunctioned, firing back at him.
 Smith is seen in the ‘Dry Ditch’ as you walk through the main gates.
 This is a space between the main wall and the fort wall.
 Gunner is lying on the dirt injured and screaming for help.

 The Wandering Ghost is an unknown soldier that doesn’t confine to one area.
 He’s been seen in many places around the fort.
 The employees only see him for afar, never close enough to identify.